UKLA Book Awards

 Region(s): All of UK

-The UKLA Book Awards are judged by teachers and part of the criteria for selection is the positive impact of a book in a classroom setting.
-The aim of the awards is to promote teachers’ knowledge of recently-published, high-quality children’s books that can reflect all identities.
+The UKLA Book Awards are judged by classroom teachers and part of the criteria for selection is the positive impact of a book in a classroom setting.
+The aim of the awards is to celebrate the role of books for young people in all educational settings and to promote teachers’ knowledge of recently-published, high-quality children’s books.
 There are four award categories:

 - Fiction and Poetry for 3-6 year-olds.